 “How dare you, sir!”
 Paulson continued in renewed rage.
 “How dare you bring up anything that happened before this conversation!
 I’ve already stated that the moment is all there is.
 Nothing before now matters, and to suggest otherwise is an act of violence against me!”

 “Meow,” Kevin said to himself, quietly approving.
-He was watching his human from the doorway, a constant eye of appraisal and judgment.
+He was watching his human from the door, a constant eye of appraisal and judgment.
 “Meow…”

 The cat left the doorway then, down the hall, past one bedroom and the next, down the stairwell and to the front door.
 He pushed his bloated body through, for he’d demanded meal after meal after meal now that his human was firmly under his control, and, with some effort – the first real effort he’d had to expend during this mission to Earth – finally made it out into the night.